neow3j/neow3j-docs/docs/neo-n3/dapp_development/wallets_and_accounts.md

 This creates a wallet with a new account (with a new key pair).
 There are other versions of this method that allow us to immediately encrypt the new private key or directly write the wallet to a file after creation.

+[NEP-6](https://github.com/neo-project/proposals/blob/master/nep-6.mediawiki) is the wallet standard for Neo.
 If you have a NEP-6 wallet file exported from some other wallet software, you can use `fromNEP6Wallet(...)` which reads the wallet information from the NEP-6 file.

 ```java
 String absoluteFileName = "/path/to/your/NEP6.wallet";